ANSSI-FR/AD-control-paths/README.md

 - `-fromExistingDumps`: skip the LDAP request step and work from files found in the Ldap\ folder.
 - `-resume`: look for the first non-successful command in the same-day, same-target folder and resume from there.
 Can be used to resume if your connection to the DC went down.
 - `-forceOverwrite`: overwrite any previous dump files from the same-day, same-target folder

+**Warning:** Accessing the Sysvol share from a non-domain machine can be blocked by UNC Paths hardening, which is a client-side parameter enabled by default since Windows 10.
+Disable it like this:
+Set-ItemProperty -Path HKLM:\Software\Policies\Microsoft\Windows\NetworkProvider\HardenedPaths -Name "\\*\SYSVOL" -Value "RequireMutualAuthentication=0"

 ## 4. IMPORT CSV FILES INTO A GRAPH DATABASE